gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 linear relationship between *Max.Temp* and *Snow Depth* (in a model with *Elevation*), is about 3% so this presents moderate evidence against the null hypothesis, in favor of retaining this term in the model.

-Conclusion: There is moderate evidence to suggest that there is a linear relationship between *Max.Temp* and *Snow Depth*, once we account for *Elevation*, in the population of SNOTEL sites in Montana on this day.
+Conclusion: There is moderate evidence against the null hypothesis of no linear relationship between *Max.Temp* and *Snow Depth* ($t_{20}=2.33$, p-value=0.03), once we account for *Elevation*, so we can conclude that there is a linear relationship between them given *Elevation* in the population of SNOTEL sites in Montana on this day.
 Because we cannot randomly assign the temperatures to sites, we cannot conclude that temperature causes changes in the snow depth -- in fact it might even be possible for a location to have different temperatures because of different snow depths.
+The inferences do pertain to the population of SNOTEL sites on this day because of the random sample from the population of sites. \index{Scope of inference}

 \indent Similarly, we can test for *Elevation* after controlling for the *Maximum Temperature*: